Bangladesh Bank robbery: FBI suspicion of North Korea

 Federal prosecutors in the United States have revealed possible links between the government of North Korea and the theft.
 According to this report, U.S. prosecutors suspected that the theft was perpetrated by criminals backed by the government of North Korea.
 The report also said that to be included in the charges are "alleged Chinese middlemen", who facilitated the transfer of the funds after it had been diverted to the Philippines.

 Some security companies, including Symantec Corp and BAE Systems, claimed that the North Korea-based Lazarus Group, one of the world's most active state-sponsored hacking collectives, were probably behind the attack.
 They cite similarities between the methods used in the Bangladesh heist and those in other cases, such as the hack of Sony Pictures Entertainment in 2014, which U.S. officials also attributed to North Korea.
 Cybersecurity experts say Lazarus Group was also behind the WannaCry ransomware attack in May 2017 that infected hundreds of thousands of computers around the world.

 The Cybersecurity and Infrastructure Security Agency published an alert "FASTCash 2.0: North Korea's BeagleBoyz Robbing Banks", which attributed the Bank of Bangladesh hack in 2016 to BeagleBoyz.
 The agency claimed that BeagleBoyz is a threat actor group under the North Korean government's Reconnaissance General Bureau, and have been active since 2014.

 US National Security Agency Deputy Director Richard Ledgett was also quoted as saying that, "If that linkage from the Sony actors to the Bangladeshi bank actors is accurate—that means that a nation state is robbing banks."

-The U.S. has charged a North Korean computer programmer with hacking the Bangladesh Bank, alleging this was carried out on behalf of the regime in Pyongyang.
+The U.S. has charged a North Korean computer programmer, Park Jin Hyok, with hacking the Bangladesh Bank, alleging this was carried out on behalf of the regime in Pyongyang.
 The same programmer has also been charged in connection with the WannaCry 2.0 virus and the 2014 Sony Pictures attack.